reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 This idea is called **"memoization"**.
 We want to save a previous set of inputs and the calculated result, and if the inputs are the same, return the previous result instead of recalculating it again.

-So far, we've been writing selector functions by ourselves, and just so that we don't have to copy and paste the code for reading data from the store.
-It would be great if there was a way to make our selector functions memoized.
+So far, we've been writing selectors by ourselves as plain functions, and mostly using them so that we don't have to copy and paste the code for reading data from the store.
+It would be great if there was a way to make our selector functions memoized so that we could improve performance.

 **[Reselect](https://github.com/reduxjs/reselect) is a library for creating memoized selector functions**, and was specifically designed to be used with Redux.
 It has a `createSelector` function that generates memoized selectors that will only recalculate results when the inputs change.
 Redux Toolkit [exports the `createSelector` function](https://redux-toolkit.js.org/api/createSelector), so we already have it available.

-Let's make a new `selectPostsByUser` selector function, using Reselect, and use it here.
+Let's rewrite `selectPostsByUser` to be a memoized function with `createSelector`:

 ```ts title="features/posts/postsSlice.ts"
 // highlight-next-line